-This is the first of a three-part series on hourly rates and benchmarking.
-Part two will be about what to avoid in managing hourly rates and part three will focus on the future of hourly billing.
+This is the first of a four-part series on hourly rates and benchmarking.
+Part two will be about what to avoid in managing hourly rates and parts three and four will focus on the future of hourly billing.

 Legal operations folks hate hourly billing, and justifiably so.
 Hourly billing focuses attention on inputs (hours) rather than outputs (e.g., litigation settlement amounts), requires a huge technological and organizational apparatus to manage, and is so unenjoyable that not a few attorneys have blamed it for causing them to leave the profession altogether.
 AFAs, most agree, are a better model because they help control costs, incentivize the right behavior and are, at least once an organization becomes proficient, less work to manage.

 However, these points are made so frequently and so vehemently that they seem to have drowned out any conversation about how best to manage those matters that do remain hourly.
 Indeed, every legal ops conference has at least one obligatory AFA session, but of the two dozen or so conferences I’ve attended, I don’t recall a single presentation about how best to manage hourly rates.
 The assumption seems to be that since AFAs are better, we don’t need to learn anything about rate management even though the vast majority of organizations are still overwhelmingly hourly and the magical day when they will shift to all AFAs—though always right over the horizon—forever fails to materialize.